mindee/tawazi/documentation/index.md

 ```
 You can run a subgraph of your pipeline: Make a `DAGExecution` from your `DAG` and use `target_nodes` parameter to specify which `ExecNode` to run.

-The DAG will execute until the specified `ExecNode`s and all other `ExecNode`s will be skipped.
+The `DAG` will execute until the specified `ExecNode`s are executed and all other `ExecNode`s will be skipped.

 <!--pytest-codeblocks:cont-->